thecarp/dactyl-keyboard/doc/options-arbitrary-shapes.md

 - When you use the list format, the first element must be the name of an anchor.
 You cannot have a map as the first element.
-- In the list format, you can specify `null` in place of elements you don’t want but, this is only meaningful for `side`.
+- In the list format, you can specify `null` in place of elements you don’t want, though this is only meaningful for `side`.

 ## Branch nodes